StackVista/stackstate-docs/stackpacks/integrations/jmx.md

 Make sure you can open a [JMX remote connection](http://docs.oracle.com/javase/1.5.0/docs/guide/management/agent.html).

-StackState Agent V2 requires a remote connection to connect to the JVM, even when the two are on the same host.
+Rancher Observability Agent V2 requires a remote connection to connect to the JVM, even when the two are on the same host.

 ### Configuration